Super Sponsor Scheme and Homes for Ukraine: guidance for local authorities

 The Scottish Government’s Super Sponsor Scheme is a quicker and safer route for displaced people from Ukraine to come to the UK.
 It removes the need for applicants to be matched prior to being given permission travel to the UK.

 This guide is for local authorities.
 A Homes for Ukraine super sponsor scheme guide for hosts is available.

 By acting as ‘Super Sponsor’, rather than waiting for the UK Government’s matching process, Scotland can provide sanctuary immediately, welcoming significant numbers with the right safeguards in place.
 Those arriving under Super Sponsor arrangements are encouraged not to accept informal offers of accommodation as these have not been subject to the necessary checks.
-There is no cap on the numbers we will welcome.
-The First Minister has suggested 3,000 as an immediate step on the Scottish Super Sponsor Scheme, and then a fair and proportionate share of the total coming to the UK.

 As with other resettlement schemes, local authorities working in partnership with other statutory service providers have a critical role to play in its success.
 They are uniquely placed to provide the support required to ensure those arriving are given the warmest possible welcome.
 This is what Scottish local authorities have done and will continue to do for those who have arrived from many countries through asylum, resettlement and relocation programmes.
 With the support of the Scottish Government they will continue to do so for people displaced from Ukraine.